idle-meerkat/sdevwiki-fork/Network-Address-Translation-(NAT).md

 # Static (Stateless) NAT Configuration

-To configure stateless Network Address Translation (NAT), use the `tc` iproute2 tool, the `tc-nat` action.
+To configure stateless Network Address Translation (NAT), use the `tc` iproute2 tool, with the `tc-nat` action.
 The action is used in combination with the `flower` filter rule and ingress qdisc to do static NAT entry offloading.
-The command format looks like the following:
+This is the command format:
 ```
 tc … flower ... action nat { ingress | egress } <OLD> <NEW>
 ```